 How to Get a Survey for Flood Elevation Certification

 A land surveyor is required to complete a survey for flood elevation certification.
 When choosing a surveyor, it is important to ensure that they are licensed and experienced in flood elevation certification surveys.
 If you’re unsure of where to start, you can check with your local government agency that oversees floodplain management.
 They will likely have a list of approved surveyors and regulations in place.

 During the survey, the surveyor may ask to access the property, including the crawl space and attic, to obtain accurate measurements.
 They may also ask for information such as blueprints, surveys, or other records related to the property.

 Once the survey is completed, the surveyor will create an official report that includes the elevation certificate.
 This document can then be submitted to the relevant government agencies to comply with the regulations and obtain flood insurance as needed.

-Flood elevation certification surveys are an essential tool in assessing the flood risk of a property.
+Flood elevation certification surveys are an essential tool in assessing the flood risk of a property in Texas.
 They provide an accurate assessment of the elevation of a property in relation to the surrounding floodplain, which can be used to help property owners obtain flood insurance and assess safety risks.
 It is vital that these surveys are conducted by licensed and experienced topographic surveying professionals to ensure the accuracy and quality of the results.
 Prioritizing a flood elevation certification survey can significantly aid in the protection of your property and its occupants in the event of a flood.
 Contact us today to learn more!